KeenMate/svelte-treeview/README.md

  - **beforeMovedCallback** (function with params: (movedNode,oldParent,TargetNode,Nesting), default: null ) = if it return false, move will be cancelled
  - **enableVerticalLines** (bool, default: false) = This property controls if vertical lines are displayed in front of each node for easier use
  - **recalculateNodePath** (bool,default: false) = If true, will not change last part of nodePath of moved node.
 Use this is=f last part of your nodePath is **unique!**.
+ - **expandedLevel** (number,default:0) = will expand all nodes until this specific level(starting from 0).
+Will only effect nodes where you dont specify expansion.

 ## Events
 - **expansion** { node: node,value: bool } = fired when user clicks on plus/minus icon